-Apply now to be a WAC Assessment rater!
+Apply Now to Be a WAC Assessment Rater!

 Being a WAC rater presents an opportunity to participate in engaging conversations about what we value in student writing, add a service component to curriculum vitae, and supplement summer income.

-HOW MUCH?
 The compensation for your time and energy will be $15 an hour.

 WAC Assessment background